 Priority is given to women that fit any of the following criteria:

-You can read more about the Justa stove here and donate to the project or subsidise a stove to offset your CO2 emissions on the Trees Water People website.
+You can read more about Trees Water People stove projects here and donate to the project or subsidise a stove to offset your CO2 emissions.